Savings and benefits rules

 A warning on notional capital

 Notional capital is when you have given money away or purchased something expensive to reduce your capital and gain more in benefits.
 The government may still treat this situation as though you still have that capital.
 If you have used your savings to pay off debt or if you have used money for what is considered reasonable spending, then this isn’t classed as notional capital.
-If you have been refused any benefit because of this situation you should seek advice on whether you are eligible for appeal.
+If you have been refused any benefit because of this situation, you should seek advice on whether you are eligible for appeal.

-Further help and advice
+Further help and advice on savings and benefits rules

 Working out benefits and savings can be tricky, but there are lots of resources out there to help you navigate this.
-If you want to find out more about the savings and benefits rules, you may find the following links helpful
+If you want to find out more about the savings and benefits rules, you may find the following links helpful:

 Citizens Advice Bureau